 In the sidebar, under "Which version do I choose?", there is a (somewhat cryptic) warning to not use the VC9 version with Apache.org binaries.
 Fortunately, as a Windows user, you should have instead installed Apache using the binaries from Apache Lounge.

 On the Windows PHP page, find the section for the most recent stable version (5.4.11, as of this writing), download the installation file for the "VC9 x86 Thread Safe" package (named php-5.4.11-Win32-VC9-x86.zip), and save it somewhere on your computer where you can find it later.
 Some people prefer using MSI (Microsoft Installer) files instead of Zip archive files, especially as the former use a GUI wizard interface to step one through the process.
 For PHP 5.4, no such MSI file is currently available, so you must use the Zip file, in order to obtain the latest version of PHP.

-If you are using 64-bit Apache, then you must choose 64-bit PHP, as we will do in this article.
+If you are using 64-bit Apache, then you must choose 64-bit PHP, as I will do in this article.
 One source is Anindya's PHP compilations.

 Regardless of 32-bit or 64-bit, unzip the installation file, using any file compression application or the one built into Windows.
 In whatever directory you prefer to install applications, create a new subdirectory for PHP — in this example,

 C:\_a\PHP.
 Copy all of the Zip file's contents into the new PHP directory.
 To verify that all of the files and directories made it into the target directory, in Windows Explorer, select all of them ("Edit" > "Select all", or Ctrl + A), open the context menu on the selected files (right-click the mouse, or hit the Menu key), and choose the Properties menu item.
 The resultant Properties dialog box should report 71 files and 3 folders.